amlzq/CsleInspection/changeNotes.md

+# 0.2.0
+- Add support for PHP languages

 # 0.1.0
-- Add support for JS/TS languages
+- Add support for JavaScript and TypeScript languages

 # 0.0.5
 - sinceBuild 243